MichaelBittencourt/MichaelBittencourt.github.io/README.md

 <img src="https://avatars.githubusercontent.com/u/7675136?v=4" width="250" />

-Here you can find my more important projects.
-I realy use my github to add everything that I work.
-And this page can help you to check my work.
+Here you can find my most important projects.
+I actually use my github to add everything I work on.
+And this page can help you check out my work.
-I think that you can realy find good projects to learn, joy and pass your time.
-Please check content and send feedbacks.
-If you think, please contribute to improve the projects.
+I think you can really find good projects to learn, have fun and pass the time.
+Please check the content and send feedback.
+If you think, please contribute to improving the projects.
 Thank you and enjoy!

 ### About Michael Bittencourt